School of Music

-Ben Arnold has published extensively on music written in response to war and on the composer Franz Liszt.
-He is the author of Music and War (1993) and published related articles or chapters in The Oxford Companion to American Military History, The Musical Quarterly, The Journal of Musicological Review, The Music Review, International Review of the Aesthetics and Sociology of Music, Music and War in the United States, Holocaust and Genocide Studies, Holocaust and Church Struggle, and Handbook of the Literature and Research of World War Two.
-His research and collection of war music materials led to the Emory University Archive of Music and War.
+Ben Arnold has published on music written in response to war and on composer Franz Liszt.
+He is the author of Music and War and published articles or chapters in The Oxford Companion to American Military History, The Musical Quarterly, The Journal of Musicological Review, The Music Review, International Review of the Aesthetics and Sociology of Music, Music and War in the United States, Holocaust and Genocide Studies, Holocaust and Church Struggle, and Handbook of the Literature and Research of World War Two.
+His research led to the Emory University Archive of Music and War.

-In addition to writing for and editing The Liszt Companion (2002), he has also contributed to A Guide to Liszt Research, New Perspectives on Liszt and His Music, Liszt and His World, Liszt and the Birth of Modern Europe: The Bellagio Conference Proceedings, Liszt the Progressive, Liszt Saeculum, Liszt: A Chorus of Voices, and the Journal of the American Liszt Society, for which he was Visiting Editor 1989-1990.
+In addition to writing for and editing The Liszt Companion, he has contributed to A Guide to Liszt Research, New Perspectives on Liszt and His Music, Liszt and His World, Liszt and the Birth of Modern Europe: The Bellagio Conference Proceedings, Liszt the Progressive, Liszt Saeculum, Liszt: A Chorus of Voices, and the Journal of the American Liszt Society, for which he was Visiting Editor.

 From 2003 to 2012, Arnold served as Director of the University of Kentucky School of Music.
-As an administrator, he participated as an on-site evaluator for the National Association of Schools of Music (NASM) from 2008 to 2015.
-Before coming to UK, Arnold was a faculty member at Emory University for sixteen years, serving two terms as Chair of the Music Department and as Director of Graduate Studies in Music.
-In addition to teaching required classes on Nineteenth- and Twentieth-Century Music, he created several new courses: Wagnerian Opera, Music in England (a six-week course taught at University College, Oxford), a week-long opera course in New York City: “Emory-at-the-Met,” and co-taught in “Apocalypse Now and Then” and “Shakespeare and Music.”
+He participated as an evaluator for the National Association of Schools of Music.
+Arnold was on faculty at Emory University for 16 years, serving two terms as Chair of the Music Department and as Director of Graduate Studies in Music.
+In addition to teaching 19th- and 20th-Century music, he created several new courses.

-At the University of Kentucky, he serves as coordinator of the Musicology/Ethnomusicology Division.
-He teaches music history subjects at the undergraduate and graduate levels, including a Freshman Honor’s course on “Music and War Since 1900.”
-Recently, he has taught mindfulness and meditation classes, becoming Koru certified in summer 2020.
-He primarily teaches students, staff, and faculty in the College of Fine Arts and concentrates on mindfulness concepts for musicians.
-During Spring 2021, he taught Koru Mindfulness to members of the Memphis Symphony Orchestra in a pilot program.
+Arnold serves as coordinator of the University of Kentucky Musicology/Ethnomusicology Division.
+He teaches undergraduate and graduate music history, including a Freshman Honor’s course, “Music and War Since 1900.”
+He is Koru certified and concentrates on mindfulness for musicians.
+In 2021, he taught Koru Mindfulness to the Memphis Symphony Orchestra.